 - around 12,800 new affordable and market homes.

 How will so many new homes be built quickly?

 The Auckland Housing Programme is made up of a variety of small, medium and large scale developments.

 HLC, the organisation responsible for the development of the highly successful Hobsonville Point, is planning and managing some of the larger developments on Housing New Zealand land within the Auckland Housing Programme, including at Northcote, Mt Roskill, Mangere and Oranga.
 HLC is a subsidiary of Housing New Zealand.

 There are about 120 other Housing New Zealand sites where smaller or medium-sized developments are underway to better utilise land and increase the supply of homes.

 Housing New Zealand and HLC are working with the building industry to create smarter, faster, more innovative ways to support Auckland's growth.

 Will the community have a say?

-Each project will be carried out with the input and involvement of local community stakeholders.
-As well as addressing Auckland's need for more homes, each project will bring benefits to the community.
-These benefits will vary depending on the scale of the project, the area's infrastructure and amenity needs, and on local community aspirations.
+Each development will be carried out with the input and involvement of local community stakeholders.
+As well as addressing Auckland's need for more homes, each development will bring benefits to the community.
+These benefits will vary depending on the scale of the development, the area's infrastructure and amenity needs, and on local community aspirations.

 What will happen to the current Housing New Zealand tenants?